pataroff/accademium-orientation-survey-final/README.md

 #### 4. Gamification with User Control

-- Introduces gamified elements such as the "Randomize" button, represented by a dice icon, at the end of the survey.
+- Introduces a prominent progress bar as a form of extrinsic motivation, encouraging users to continue through the process.
-- Allows users to explore alternative study field recommendations aligned with their interests, enhancing engagement and satisfaction.
-- Enhances user control by providing options to refine recommendations, promoting a personalized and enjoyable experience.
+- Incorporates a retry button with a confirmation prompt, preventing accidental restarts of the survey.
+- The "Randomize" feature has been replaced with the dashboard button for more accurate and user-aligned recommendations.

+#### 5. Upcoming Features

+- An AI chatbot button is under development to provide real-time assistance during the survey.

 ## Installation

-You can access the prototype directly from [this link](https://accademium-orientation-survey.vercel.app/).
+You can access the prototype directly from [this link](https://accademium-orientation-survey-final.vercel.app/).

 Alternatively, you can run the prototype locally:

-1. Navigate to `accademium-orientation-survey` folder.
+1. Navigate to the `accademium-orientation-survey` folder.
 2. Open a terminal (e.g., Git Bash) and ensure you are inside the `accademium-orientation-survey` folder.
 3. Run `npm install` to install the necessary dependencies.
 4. After the installation is complete, run the command `npm run dev` in the terminal.